Evangelical Methodist Church in the Philippine Islands: After Zamora

 The fledgling Church quickly grew in numbers, spreading rapidly in Manila and its surrounding provinces.
 Bishop Zamora suddenly died on 14 September 1914, and Alejandro H. Reyes succeeded him.
 Reyes' successor was Victoriano Mariano who, aside from continuing the evangelisation programme from 1921 to 1926, also focused on Christian education.
 He saw to it that the laity knew what Church membership was all about, earning him the moniker “Father of Religious Education.”
 Francisco Gregorio's administration from 1926 to 1939 aimed to consolidate and build upon the achievements of his predecessors with the view to fortifying Church organisation.
-Bishop Gregorio initiated the formulation of the IEMELIF's own Discipline, based upon the Methodist Episcopal Discipline, which the Church had been using with minor adaptations until then.
+Bishop Gregorio initiated the formulation of the IEMELIF's own Discipline, based upon the Methodist Episcopal Discipline, which until then the Church had been using with minor adaptations.
 The first Central Temple was also built during this time in Tondo, at the site of the present Cathedral; the Central Temple was destroyed by fire in 1941.

 During the Second World War, the occupying Japanese authorities wanted all Protestant churches consolidated into what is now the United Church of Christ in the Philippines.
-Bishop Matias B. Valdez, the Church's general superintendent from 1939 to 1947, together with Bishop Dionisio D. Alejandro of the Methodist Church, firmly stood against the plan, whereas other churches yielded.
+Bishop Matías B. Valdez, the Church's general superintendent from 1939 to 1947, together with Bishop Dionisio D. Alejandro of the Methodist Church, firmly stood against the plan, whereas other churches yielded.